 - TAC10/05 RECOMMENDED that a centre median be constructed along the centre of Dawson Street through its intersection with Orion Street to prohibit right-turn movements. - TAC11/05 FURTHER RECOMMENDED that provision be made for direct pedestrian access, particularly for students, from the new carpark to the facility.
 (D041109)

 Closure

-This concluded the business and the meeting terminated at 11.50am
+This concluded the business and the meeting terminated at 11.50am CHAIRPERSON TRAFFIC AND LAW ENFORCEMENT OFFICER a) Mayor's Discretionary Fund (GL2033.26)

-CHAIRPERSON

-TRAFFIC AND LAW ENFORCEMENT OFFICER

 Section 356 Donations